-However, with the right mindset and planning, you will not only survive your freshman year of college but you will thrive.
+However, with the right mindset and planning, you will not only survive your freshman year of college, but you will thrive.
 Here are some tips in the categories of academics, scheduling, and health to help you feel absolutely confident as you enter your collegiate experience.

 Get to Know Your Counselors or Advisors

 Your academic advisor or counselor is there for you, so make the most of that relationship.
-Share your short-term and long-term academic goals with your advisor, and ask questions when you have them.
+Share your short-term and long-term academic goals with your advisor and ask questions when you have them.
 Your advisor can help you make a schedule that works for you, plan out which classes to take during which quarter or semester, and choose on-campus activities that will help you reach your goals.

-Take Advantage of Professor Office Hours
+Take Advantage of the Professor's Office Hours

 This is the advice college freshmen often receive but do not always follow.
 Though you might be nervous to visit your professor’s office for the first time, and you might feel too busy, office hours are your professor’s way of offering extra help for students who have questions about class material.
 Even if you do not have specific questions, taking the time to meet your professor outside of class, especially a large lecture class, lets your professor know you are serious about your education.
 TAs offer office hours as well, and if you have questions about a paper or project, TAs will often be glad when you seek and then take their advice.
 Taking advantage of office hours could help your grade in a class, but most of all, it can help make your class experience richer and more enjoyable.

-Scheduling Tips for College Freshman
+Time Management Tips for College Freshmen

 Keep a Planner or Agenda